MakersF/JeneticAlgorithm/Readme.md

 ####**Genetic Operators: Crossover**
 This function will get two chromosomes as input and return a new chromosome.
 Define here how a new offspring is generated from two parents.
 Implement the ```Crossover``` interface.

-**NOTE:** remember to set the crossover probability when you define the problem!
+**NOTE 1:** remember to set the crossover probability when you define the problem!
 It's usually in the 80%-90% range.
+**NOTE 2:** The function will be called in parallel threads without being synchronized by the algorithm.
+Be wary of that!
+If it's a [pure function](http://www.sitepoint.com/functional-programming-pure-functions/) you won't have a problem.

 ####**Genetic Operators: Mutation**
 A single chromosome may need to be mutated.
 This function specifies how that happens.
 It takes a chromosome and returns a chromosome which is the mutation of the input one.
 Implement the ```Mutate``` interface.

-**NOTE:** remember to set the mutate probability when you define the problem!
+**NOTE 1:** remember to set the mutate probability when you define the problem!
 It's usually in the 5%-20% range.

+**NOTE 2:** The function will be called in parallel threads without being synchronized by the algorithm.
+Be wary of that!
+If it's a [pure function](http://www.sitepoint.com/functional-programming-pure-functions/) you won't have a problem.

 ####**End Condition**
 The algorithm need to know when to stop.
 In this case the library provides two implementations: